kenzaez/Student-Management-System-with-Menu-Operations/README.md

 # gestion

-During the inaugural year of my academic journey, I embarked on the creation of my first mini-project within the school setting.
-It's made with the programming language C and it's purpose is to manage a school's data.
+During my first year of my academic journey, I embarked on the creation of my first mini-project within the school setting.
+It's made with the programming language C and its purpose is to manage a school's data.

 Here's the output :
 Menu Principal: